eron93br/eron93br/README.md

 Skills involved in my main tasks:

+- Data Analysis and exploration based on Python
+- API development
 - Firmware development based on C/C++
-- Data Analysis and exploration based on Python
 - Evaluation of Machine Learning models applied to problem solving
 - PCB Design (Altium Designer)
 - Hardware testing: planning and execution of hardware automated and manual tests